Fall Brunch Recipes

 recipe image

 “These come out just like the ones in the tube!
+Make your own and use it just like the refrigerated dough.
+It makes approximately the equivalent of two tubes of dough.
 I usually fill the crescents with fillers before baking/last rise.
 Options include extra spinach artichoke dip, leftover ham with cheese and cream cheese, or pepperoni, cheese, and pizza sauce.
+Baking times may vary, though.
 Use your imagination!” – Sharon